leesei/old.leesei.github.io/source/_posts/bookmarklets.md

 toc: true
 ---

-Bookmarklets are bookmark of Javascript code as the link (with protocol `javascript:`) that can be used to implement custom feature inside browser.
+Bookmarklets are bookmark of JavaScript code as the link (with protocol `javascript:`) that can be used to implement custom features inside browser.
-They are simple way to extend browser without resorting to browser extension and plugins.
+They are simple ways to extend browser without resorting to browser extensions and plugins.
 You can access `document` and `window` of the current page in the bookmarklet.
 Useful properties includes:
 - title